The Powell Sport Wagon

 Pehaps four wheels would be more profitable than two.
 The Powell brothers saw a market for a sportsmen’s car for guys like themselves, who wanted the utility of a Jeep, but were willing to trade off-road capability for a more comfortable driving experience.

 The Powells tested prototypes that used the components of several best sellers of the past.
 They eventually settled on the chassis and drivetrain of the 1940-41 Plymouth, known for its robust engineering.
-These pieces were long out of production, but they lay in abundance across the Salvage yards of Southern California.
+These pieces were long out of production, but they lay in abundance across the Salvage yards of Southern California where Powell Motors was based.
 A decent chassis could be had for just $45, with an L-head engine and 3-speed gearbox for not much more.
 Powell representatives would collect the components and send then off to be refurbished and rebuilt by an outside supplier in Glendale.
-The reborn and now gleaming former Mopar bits were then shipped to the Powell factory down in Compton where they would be introduced to truly new bodies and interiors.
+The reborn and now gleaming former Mopar bits were then shipped to the Powell factory down in Compton, where they would be introduced to truly new bodies and interiors.

 Those bodies were made of stamped steel and had no compound curves, keeping costs down.
 Front end clips were made of fiberglass and molded by a local boat yard.
 Bumpers and tailgates were initially made of oak wood, switching to steel in 1956 for safety reasons.
 Side windows were of the sliding glass variety in order to save on tooling.
 Seats were made of simple vinyl stretched over foam rubber pads rather than costlier springs.
 The one “luxury” feature on a Powell was a storage tube that slid out from a compartment between the truck bed’s inner and outer sheet metal.
 It was built to hold long thin items of the sportsman’s trade, like hunting rifles or fishing poles.

 Employing used components indeed kept Powell’s costs down.
 A standard Sport Wagon pickup truck cost just $1095.
-Deluxe versions, which had two-tone paint jobs and chrome bits scraped off old Fords from the same scrapyards that the old Plymouth bits came from, cost $1195.
+Deluxe versions cost $1195.
+These had two-tone paint jobs and chrome bits scraped off old Fords from the same scrapyards that the old Plymouth bits came from.
 A Sport Wagon station wagon was added to the lineup in 1956.

 In more than two years of production, Powell Motor Company made over a thousand pickup trucks and about 300 station wagons.
 Most were sold in California, and almost none east of the Rockies.
 The Powell Registry lists 130 Sport Wagons still in existence.